Google Play Console Monitoring

 Choose Your Tracks

-.
+Pick which distribution tracks to monitor: internal, alpha, beta, production.
 Monitor just production for release notifications, or include beta tracks if your QA team needs those updates too.

-Phased Rollout Tracking
+Phased Rollout Monitoring